mjtechworks/Clinic/README.md

 #### Before you start

-- Install Docker, Docker Compose, Java 8 and Gradle.
+- Install Docker, Docker Compose, Java 8, Gradle, and NPM.
 - Make sure to build the project: `gradle build`

-#### Production mode
-In this mode, all latest images will be pulled from Docker Hub.
-Just copy `docker-compose.yml` and hit `docker-compose up`

-#### Development mode
-If you'd like to build images yourself, you have to clone all repository and build artifacts with gradle.
-Then, run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
+- Also you have to build the user-interface service.
+Run the command `npm run-script build` inside the user-interface project.

+#### Run the project
+- From the commande line run `bash start_dev.sh` and waith for aproximately 5 minutes until all the project is containerized and started.
+- Keep in mind, that you are going to start 8 Spring Boot applications, 4 MongoDB instances and an Angular interface.
+Make sure you have 4 Gb RAM available on your machine.

 #### Important endpoints
 - http://localhost:80 - Gateway